Skip to content

 • Multiple flows on the same object create unpredictable execution order

-• Debugging becomes exponentially harder with multiple entry points
+• Debugging grows exponentially harder with multiple entry points

 • Governor limits are shared across all automations in a transaction